-4.1 To Replace the Grill or Ceramic Hob Controller DISCONNECT FROM THE ELECTRICITY SUPPLY.
+4.1 To Replace the Grill Controller

 Remove the control panel (see 1.2) and hotplate top (see 2.1).
 Disconnect the wiring from the controller.
 Remove the 2 screws holding the controller to the mounting panel.

 Fit the new controller and reassemble in reverse order.
 Check for correct operation.